F5Networks/f5-ci-docs/docs/kubernetes/kctlr-app-install.rst

 Verify Pod creation
 -------------------

-Use :command:`kubectl get` to verify all of the objects launched successfully.
+Use the :command:`kubectl get` command to verify that the :code:`k8s-bigip-ctlr` Pod launched successfully.

-You should see one :code:`k8s-bigip-ctlr` `Pod`_ for each Node in the Cluster.
-The example below shows one Pod running the :code:`k8s-bigip-ctlr` in a test cluster with one worker node.

 .. code-block:: console
    :emphasize-lines: 3